Office: Pilgrim 003

 Ph.D.
 (Clinical Psychology) 1994, State University of New York at Buffalo

-Since joining the faculty of Wheelock in 2004, Tobey developed and directed the Juvenile Justice and Youth Advocacy program.
-She teaches the core program courses, provides field supervision for students and supervises faculty.
+Since joining the faculty of Wheelock in 2004, Tobey was responsible for establishing and developing the Juvenile Justice and Youth Advocacy program.
+She has served as chair of the department and currently teaches core program courses, provides field supervision for students and supervises faculty.